-We were unimpressed to see the price of the ER310.
-There are weather radios with most of the same functions as this model that are a fraction of the cost.
+We were disappointed by the price of the ER310.
+Some models with most of the same functions are a fraction of the cost.
 Although we liked the antenna's storage location on this device, we found it difficult to extend or collapse when not in use.
 Despite the ER310's short list of flaws, we still think it's the perfect choice for someone who desires as much volume as possible from their portable weather radio.

 Our favorite feature on the Kaito KA500 is the carrying strap.
 This comes in handy if you'd like to hang the radio from something, and it's more comfortable to carry than models with rigid handles or those that don't have a handle at all.
 The KA500 has a headphone jack — this is great for instances in which you'd like to listen to the radio or the weather in a private fashion.

-Sadly, we found many more flaws with the Kaito KA500 than features that we liked.
-Although the designers thought to include a DC power jack for charging the internal battery, the package does not include a cord.
-Unlike nearly every model that we've seen, the KA500 does not have an elbow to help adjust its position for better reception.
-This model has most of the functions that we'd expect from a weather radio, but the controls are outright silly.
-There are a total of seven switches and dials all over the device — some weather radios with the same or even more functions use only three buttons or dials.
-Lastly, the Kaito KA500 is very expensive considering the functionality, looks, and performance of the product.
-Unless the carrying strap is a must-have for you, we'd recommend going with a more affordable model.
+Sadly, the Kaito KA500 had more flaws than features we liked.
+Although the manufacturer outfitted this model with a DC power jack for charging the internal battery, it didn't include a cord.
+Unlike virtually every other model in our review, the KA500 lacks an elbow to aid in adjusting its position for better reception.
+This product features most of the functions we would expect from a weather radio, but the controls are downright silly.
+There are seven switches in total and dials scattered all over the unit, whereas other weather radios with the same or more functions only have three buttons or dials.
+Lastly, the Kaito KA500 is very pricey for the functionality, looks, and performance you get in return.
+Unless the carrying strap is a must-have for you, we'd recommend choosing a less expensive model.

 Why You Should Trust Us